botbroker/v2-api-docs/README.md

 Welcome to the documentation for the v2 API for [BotBroker](https://botbroker.io).
 If you're moving from the private v1, the information is more organized and in a more flexible format.
 There's also performance improvements.

 API keys will be given out on a request basis.
 To request, DM [@66_shrey](https://twitter.com/66_shrey) on Twitter.
-Any API update announcements will be made on that Twitter account as well, so I'd follow if you'll be using the API in any capacity.
+Any API updates will be posted there as well, so I'd follow if you'll be using the API in any capacity.

 ### Introduction